Ljungwaldh/First-Milestone-Project/README.md

 # SMART Soccer Coaching Servcies

 This is a website to promote my (Gustaf Ljungwaldh) coaching services, based in Stockholm, Sweden.
-My coaching services would aim towards players, parents and football teams, as well as provide content that can help aspiring players/coaches.
-I am currently a coach at one of Stockholm's elite football clubs Djurgårdens IF, and wish I wish to also offer my expertise on a consultant/personal trainer basis.
+My coaching services would aim towards players, parents and soccer teams, as well as provide content that can help aspiring players/coaches.
+I am currently a coach at one of Stockholm's elite clubs Djurgårdens IF, and wish I wish to also offer my expertise on a consultant/personal trainer basis.

 The website will help to inform customers about:
 * Myself (Gustaf Ljungwaldh) and my coaching profile